 This supplement is unique on our list in that it’s not strictly for pre-workout: You can drink it before, during, or after your gym session.
-Sexy BCAA includes coconut water with added electrolytes to help you power through your training and recover quickly afterwards.
+Sexy BCAA includes coconut water with added electrolytes to help you power through your training and recover quickly afterward.

 - 2:1:1 ratio of BCAAs